DeanHristov/ts-express-starter-kit/README.md

 ├── package-lock.json               # Place where we control the dependencies
 ├── README.md                       # A documentation file
 ├── tsconfig.json                   # Config file for typescript
+├── Dockerfile                      # A tepmlate that we are using to create an image
 ```

 ## Main tasks